montlebalm/montlebalm.github.io/_posts/2013-12-18-live-binding.md

 ---
 title: "Live Data Binding with AngularJS, React and EmberJS"
 layout: single
 summary: "Static web pages are obsolute as soon as they're loaded.
-Embrace live-binding to breath new life into your web applications."
+Embrace live-binding to breath new life into your web applications"
 ---
 (Originally posted at [MOD/L](http://modl.markit.com/articles/live-data-binding-with-angularjs-react-emberjs/))